The Ten Lepers Who Were Cleansed

 Jesus answered and said: ‘Were there not ten that were cleansed?
 But where are the nine?
 Were there not any found who returned to give glory to God except this foreigner?’
-And He said to him: ‘Arise, go your way.
+And He said to the one who had returned to give thanks: ‘Arise, go your way.
 Your faith has made you well.’

-Do we realize our indebtedness to God?
-Every breath we take, every beat of our heart, every moment of our life is a gift from God.
-If only we had this awareness, this humble and thankful heart of gratitude to God… our lives and our perception of things would be illumined with Grace and Love and Joy.
+But can we make the effort to see that that half-empty glass is also half full?
+Do we have gratitude to God for the simple blessings of life?...
+Food on our table, a roof over our heads… indeed, every breath we take, every beat of our heart, every moment of our life is a gift from God.
+If only we had this awareness, this humble and thankful heart of gratitude to God… our lives and our perception of things would be illumined with grace and love and joy – even amid our tribulations.

 Life is a miracle!
 Every day that we wake up to the rising of the sun is a gift from the lovingkindness of our Almighty God!
 How will we spend this day?
 How will we make best use of the moments expanding out before us?

 Let us give thanks to God!
-Let us not take anything for granted!
-If we live our life in the conscious awareness of the generosity of God, we will perceive and rejoice in that which is true, and noble, and pure... and may we then hear the words which were given to the one leper who returned to give thanks to Christ, ‘Arise and go your way, your faith has made you well.’
+Let us take nothing for granted!
+If we live our life in the conscious awareness of the generosity of God, we will perceive and rejoice in His presence and in His handiwork. …And coming before our Lord with a thankful heart, may we then hear the words which were given to the one leper who returned to give thanks to Christ, ‘Arise and go your way, your faith has made you well.’